Who is Mark Gray?

 - CHANGE, by persuading the old committee for the multi-handicapped blind to appoint a service user project.

-- He developed Zoning theory, and conditioned responses to intensive interaction techniques, using IT and object referencing.
+- He developed Zoning theory, and has worked on conditioned responses to intensive interaction techniques, using IT and object referencing.

 - He pioneered, respiration based communication for individuals with PMLD.